-In 2008, the Tony-winning ‘Passing Strange’ offered us the Broadway musical as post-modern rock concert.
+In 2008, the Tony-winning ‘Passing Strange’ offered the Broadway musical as post-modern rock concert.

-Conceived and composed by Stew (with Heidi Rodewald) and directed by Annie Dorsen, it was a powerhouse little concert with a narrator singing and playing electric guitar on a stripped-down white box of a set; it looked like a contemporary art gallery was hosting a performance-art event.
+Conceived and composed by Stew (with Heidi Rodewald) and directed by Annie Dorsen, it was a powerhouse little concert with a narrator singing and playing electric guitar on a stripped-down white box of a set.
+It looked like a contemporary art gallery was hosting a performance-art concert.
 Shades of Andy Warhol’s The Factory and the Velvet Underground.

-The box even had neon stripe-art on the walls that would light up and dance in different patterns, while the stage floor had convenient ‘traps’ out of which band members or actors would rise like pistons, pumping in a new scene, another number.
+The white box even had neon art striped along the walls that would light up and dance in different patterns, while the stage floor had convenient ‘traps’ out of which band members or actors would rise like pistons, pumping in a new scene, another number.

-It was all very spare and cool, but most impressively, ‘Passing Strange’ — with almost unbelievable ease — stepped across all the barriers that have kept rock ‘n’ roll stuck in those other musical theater boxes: the nostalgic jukebox musical (‘Jersey Boys’), the roaring but clunky-artsy rock opera (‘The Who’s Tommy,’ Pink Floyd’s ‘The Wall’) or the soupy grandeur of the pop music melodrama (‘Les Miz,’ Elton John’s ‘Aida,’ Andrew Lloyd Webber’s whatever).
+It was all very spare and chill.
+But most impressively, ‘Passing Strange’ — with admirable ease — stepped across all the barriers that have kept rock ‘n’ roll stuck in those other musical theater boxes: the nostalgic jukebox musical (‘Jersey Boys’), the roaring but clunky-artsy rock opera (‘The Who’s Tommy,’ Pink Floyd’s ‘The Wall’) or the soupy grandeur of the pop music melodrama or “popera” (‘Les Miz,’ Elton John’s ‘Aida,’ Andrew Lloyd Webber’s whatever).

-Basically, the musical-theater barriers are these: How can rock ‘n’ roll musical numbers unfold a full-length story with developing, credible characters when each song plays like a rousing knock-out punch?
-Conversely, what kind of story can a show relate that won’t seem pretentious, silly or formulaic when it pummels us with such 4/4 ferocity?
+Basically, the musical-theater barriers are these: How can rock ‘n’ roll musical numbers unfold a full-length story with developing, credible characters when each song plays (and dances) like a knock-out punch?
+Conversely, what kind of story can such a show relate that won’t seem pretentious, silly or formulaic when it pummels us with such 4/4 backbeat ferocity?